Private, In-Home Tutoring in Great Barrington, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Great Barrington students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Great Barrington, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Berkshire Hills Regional School District serves the towns of Great Barrington, Stockbridge, and West Stockbridge.
 In all, the district contains almost 2,000 students.
 The curriculum used is the Massachusetts Curriculum Frameworks which incorporate Common Core Standards in Math and Language Arts.
 These frameworks present broad objectives that teachers must instill in students.
 Teachers must figure how they will teach the material and the learning activities they will implement.
 The Berkshire Regional curriculum aligns both horizontally across grade levels and vertically from grade to grade.